meyfa/ka-mensa-fetch/README.md

 ### sw-ka handicap view

-This is the default (and so far, only) data source.
+This is the default data source.
 The meal plan is extracted from the HTML page.
 This is relatively reliable as long as there are no structural changes.

 The URL used is as follows: